State Fiscal Stabilization Fund (sfsf) - Education State Grants, Recovery Act (84.394)

 Length and Time Phasing of Assistance

-Any funds that the Governor does not subgrant or otherwise commit within 2 years will be reobligated.
-Funds are available for obligation until September 30, 2011.
-The Department will reallocate any returned funds to the remaining States.
+Funds are available to the Secretary of Education for obligation until September 30, 2010, and to the States, IHEs, LEAs and other entities until September 30, 2011.
+The Department will reallocate any funds that a Governor does not subgrant or otherwise commit within 2 years to the remaining States.
 See the following for information on how assistance is awarded/released: Electronic transfer.

 Financial Information